 - Turn the chair upside down and check the bottom of it, as well as any wheels or feet that can catch debris.
 Use a plastic knife to dig out any stubborn dirt.

-- Finally, check the chair’s screws for any further debris that may have got caught here.
+- Finally, check the chair’s screws for any further debris that may have gotten caught here.
 Hair can often get caught in these fiddly places so be sure to remove it all using your knife and the soapy cloth.

 - Leave to dry.